cyproxio/mcp-for-security/readme.md

 Visit [Cyprox](https://cyprox.io) for more information.

 ### Manuel
-Since each MCP server may require different dependencies, the `start.s` bash script provides a general setup mechanism.
+Since each MCP server may require different dependencies, the `start.sh` bash script provides a general setup mechanism.
 Nonetheless, users should always refer to the installation instructions specific to the corresponding MCP server to ensure proper setup.

 ---